marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 # Introduction

-Traditionally, Internet Exchange BGP Route Servers {{-internet-exchange}}
-serve IPv6 NLRIs with IPv6 next hops, and IPv4 NLRIs with IPv4 next hops.
+Traditionally, Internet Exchange Point (IXP) Border Gateway Protocol (BGP) Route Servers (RS) {{-internet-exchange}} serve IPv6 Network Layer Reachability Information (NRLI) with IPv6 next hops, and IPv4 NLRI with IPv4 next hops.
+On the one hand, this dual-stack operation allows both IPv4 and IPv6 supporting BGP speakers in the peering LAN to exchange NLRI with another and the route server.
+On the other hand, this requires them to have next hop addresses of the same Address Familiy (AF) as well.

-Recently, there have been networks running IPv4-only on end hosts and forwarding the IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
+With the depletion of available IPv4 address space, solutions have emerged to support forwarding of IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
-In the Internet Exchange environment, however, these networks need an IPv4 address assigned to allow routing from and to legacy-only networks where IPv6 nexthops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.
+In the IXP environment, however, these networks still need an IPv4 address assigned to allow routing from and to legacy-only networks where IPv6 nexthops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.

-This document specifies how to extend the ARP Proxy {{-peering-evpn-arp-proxy}}
+This document therefore specifies how to extend the ARP Proxy {{-peering-evpn-arp-proxy}}
-functionality to allow deployment of IPv6 next hops for IPv4 NLRIs
-{{-bgp-mixed-nh}} in networks where some BGP speakers do not support that, without the need to assign public IPv4 addresses to all BGP speakers.
+functionality to allow deployment of IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}}, without the need to assign public IPv4 addresses to any of the BGP speakers.

 This document does not cover IPv6 NLRIs with IPv4 next hops.